loichg/spice/docs/recette.md

 **Instructions:**
 1. Heat olive oil in a pan over medium heat.
 2. Add spinach and cook until wilted.
-3. Stir in SnapCaps seasoning and lemon juice.
+3. Stir in Spice Caps  seasoning and lemon juice.
 4. Serve as a flavorful side dish.

 ---